Elbukhary/Elbukhary.github.io/README.md

 ## Welcome to My Portfolio Page

 I am Muhammad Bukhari, an active learner and contributor in data science.
 I have huge passion for data analytics.
-I make this page as my portfolio for anyone interested to see.
+I created this page as my portfolio for anyone interested to see.

 Currently I am a mechanical laboratory test engineer, yet looking for opportunities at a more demanding field.